 Kansas Counseling License Requirements

-In Kansas, there are currently over 5,000 people employed in various counseling practice areas, according to the Bureau of Labor Statistics.1-5 Those interested in entering the counseling field in Kansas will need to undergo a lengthy licensing process in order to become one, including pursuing a foundational education, gaining years of experience, taking an exam, and applying to the correct state licensure board.
+As of May 2021, there are over 5,500 people employed in various counseling practice areas in Kansas, according to the Bureau of Labor Statistics (BLS).1-5 Those interested in entering the counseling field in Kansas will need to undergo a lengthy licensing process in order to become one, including pursuing a foundational education, gaining years of experience, taking an exam, and applying to the correct state licensure board.
 On this page, you can learn about the process to get your Licensed Clinical Professional Counselor license and other professional counseling license types available in Kansas.

 Table of Contents